voxel51/eta/docs/modules_dev_guide.md

 logger = logging.getLogger(__name__)

+#
-# Defines the module configuration file.
+# The following class defines the content of the module configuration file.
+#
-# Inherits from `BaseModuleConfig`, which handles the parsing of the base
+# This class inherits from `BaseModuleConfig`, which handles the parsing of the
-# module settings automatically
+# base module settings automatically.
+#
+# The docstring of this class must contain an `Attributes` section that
+# specifies the classes that describe the `data` and `parameters` fields.
+This
+# information is used by the metadata generation tool.
+#
 class {{ModuleName}}Config(etam.BaseModuleConfig):
-    '''Module configuration settings.'''
+    '''Module configuration settings.

+    Attributes:
+        data (DataConfig)
+        parameters (ParametersConfig)
+    '''

     def __init__(self, d):
         # Call the `BaseModuleConfig` constructor, which parses the optional